 Product Life Cycle is the series of phases that represent the evolution of a product, from concept through delivery, growth, maturity, and to retirement.

 If we think of a human being as a product, then the entire life of the human being from the time it’s conceptualized (or conceived) to its death can be considered as its product life cycle.

 As every human being has only one life (unless you believe in life after death), every product has one life cycle.

-The phases of human life such as prenatal, child, adolescence, adult and death can be considered as product phases.
-Product phases are generally sequential and non-overlapping, though you may see some adults behaving like children :).
+The phases of human life such as prenatal, childhood, adolescence, adulthood and death can be considered as product phases.
+Product phases are generally sequential and non-overlapping, though you may see some adults behave like children :).

 Project Life Cycle